PurpleCloud-MT/General/Solutions/defensive_handbook.md

 ![](https://i.imgur.com/rT5qLcW.png)
 ![](https://i.imgur.com/VOQ4eVd.png)
-* We specify a diagnostic setting name, e.g. "blob-audit" and select the the audit logs and send them to the Log Analytics Workspace `purple-we-law` which stores the data used by Microsof Sentinel, and save this setting.
+* We specify a diagnostic setting name, e.g. "blob-audit" and select the the audit logs and send them to the Log Analytics Workspace `purple-we-law` which stores the data used by Microsoft Sentinel, and save this setting.

 ![](https://i.imgur.com/TjVXksA.png)
 * We can now open Microsoft Sentinel by searching for it and selecting the previously specified log analytics workspace.